-- 190. Gilead knew at least by 2001 that TAF created significantly less risk of side effects.
-Compared to TDF, far smaller doses of TAF deliver equal or greater concentrations of Tenofovir in the cells that HIV targets.
-A 25mg dose of TAF has the same therapeutic effect as a 300mg dose of TDF.
-TAF therefore has far less risk of toxicity and side effects, especially kidney toxicity and bone-density loss. - 191.
-TDF and TAF are two different prodrugs of Tenofovir.
-Gilead scientists began research on TAF-specifically as a potential avenue for reducing kidney and bone side effects- as early as 2000.
-Early Gilead studies in animals showed that TAF had 1,000-fold greater activity than TDF against HIV. - 192.
-In 2002 Gilead conducted clinical trials of TAF in humans, with the explicit goal, as articulated by Gilead's senior executive, of "deliver[ing] a more potent version of tenofovir that can be taken in lower doses, resulting in better antiviral activity and fewer side effects...." - 193.
-In 2003 Gilead reported to investors regarding the TAF clinical trials that the "[i]nitial data look promising," and that Gilead was "excited" about TAF's prospects.
+as early as 2000.
+Early Gilead studies in animals showed that TAF had 1,000-fold greater activity than TDF against HIV.

+202. In 2002 Gilead conducted clinical trials of TAF in humans, with the explicit goal, as articulated by Gilead's senior executive, of "deliver[ing] a more potent version of tenofovir that can be taken in lower doses, resulting in better antiviral activity and fewer side effects...."

+203. In 2003 Gilead reported to investors regarding the TAF clinical trials that the "[i]nitial data look promising," and that Gilead was "excited" about TAF's prospects.
 In January 2004 Gilead again reported to investors that the TAF results were "promising," and that it was "continuing the clinical development of [TAF] ... based on favorable Phase I/II results."
-In March 2004 Gilead reported that "[b]ased on data from our Phase 1/2 clinical trials of [TAF], we have begun developing a Phase 2 program for the treatment of HIV infection...." - 194.
+In March 2004 Gilead reported that "[b]ased on data from our Phase 1/2 clinical trials of [TAF], we have begun developing a Phase 2 program for the treatment of HIV infection...."

 In May 2004 Gilead reported that the TAF clinical studies had confirmed that TAF gets higher concentrations of Tenofovir into the blood than does TDF, thus allowing the patient to take a far smaller dose, thereby significantly reducing the risk of negative side effects.
 Gilead told investors that "we know that doses of [TAF], which are 1/6 or 1/2 of the [TDF] dose, can give greater antiviral response.
-So, the theory holds that you can target and treat HIV differently using these kinds of prodrug and targeting technologies." - 195.
-Gilead continued to praise TAF to investors through at least June 2004. - 196.
-On October 21, 2004, however, Gilead abruptly announced that it had changed course and decided to shelve further development of TAF.
+So, the theory holds that you can target and treat HIV differently using these kinds of prodrug and targeting technologies."

+205. Gilead continued to praise TAF to investors through at least June 2004.

+206. On October 21, 2004, however, Gilead abruptly announced that it had changed course and decided to shelve further development of TAF.
 The announcement attributed the decision to "an internal business review."
 In fact, Gilead had concluded that it could use No-Generics Restraints in FDCs to shield TDF and TDF-based products from competition and therefore could safely shelve the TAF project to use much later as part of an anti-generic strategy once competition from generic TDF was imminent.

-197. On December 17, 2004, Gilead formally entered into the unlawful No-Generics Restraint with BMS for Atripla.
+207. On December 17, 2004, Gilead formally entered into the unlawful No-Generics Restraint with BMS for Atripla.
 Gilead's December 2004 Press Release noted that Gilead and BMS's joint work on developing the project had "been ongoing throughout most of 2004."
 Notably, in October 2004-the same month that Gilead announced the shelving of its TAF project-the coconspirators announced favorable results from an ongoing clinical trial of Atripla.